On marginal feature attributions of tree-based models: Availability of data and code

-For \S\ref{subsec:experiments2}, a proprietary, optimized implementation of Algorithm \ref{algorithm} was applied to the four CatBoost models from \S\ref{subsec:experiments1} (trained on public datasets) on an AWS machine with 16 cores and 128GB of memory.
+For \Sec \ref{subsec:experiments2}, a proprietary, optimized implementation of Algorithm \ref{algorithm} was applied to the four CatBoost models from \Sec \ref{subsec:experiments1} (trained on public datasets) on an AWS machine with 16 cores and 128GB of memory.
 The code for the precomputation step uses the package Numba for just-in-time (JIT) compilation, and can also leverage multithreading.
 The execution times for the precomputation step of Algorithm \ref{algorithm} are recorded in Table \ref{Tab: time}, both with and without multithreading (the JIT compilation time, which was less than seven seconds, is not included).
 The table also includes the time it took to compute Shapley values for a random subsample of size 100 in the second step of the algorithm via utilizing the look-up tables generated in the first step.
 The total size of these tables on disk can also be found there.
 Since our internal library is not available on GitHub, we provide a sanity check to confirm that the look-up tables indeed contain Shapley values.
 This is done through verifying the efficiency property of Shapley values of a machine learning model (see Example \ref{efficiency-ML}) in \texttt{explanations.ipynb}.
 The code in this notebook randomly picks a tree from the CatBoost ensemble and a leaf of that tree, and then verifies that, at that leaf, the sum of Shapley values of features appearing in the tree agrees with the leaf's output minus the average of all leaf values (i.e. the average of raw predictions of that decision tree over the training set).
+For the same four CatBoost models, we also present execution times for computing the Owen values in Table \ref{Tab: time Owen} of \Sec \ref{subsec:experiments2}.
+For each of the four public datasets, the partition of variables which underlies the Owen value generation was obtained through hierarchical clustering of variables based on \textit{maximal information coefficient} \cite{Reshef2015MeasuringDP}.
+The notebook \texttt{grouping.ipynb} details this process.
+This is also available on our GitHub repository along with the partitions used for Table \ref{Tab: time Owen} as \texttt{json} files.
+The look-up tables constructed for Owen values are available as well, and again the efficiency property may be verified for them as a sanity check.\footnote{The second part of Proposition \ref{simplification coalitional} along with the efficiency property of the Shapley value immediately imply that the identity appearing in Example \ref{efficiency-ML} carries over to the marginal or conditional Owen values of a model.}